 - a.
-Given the services that the district has elected to provide to private school students, the SP must meet the requirements of the IEP to the extent appropriate (see Chapter 5).
-The SP excludes sections pertaining to: - extended school year (ESY) services; - 2) participation in statewide and district wide assessments; - 3) placement determination (least restrictive environment); - 4) Child Count federal report settings; and - 5) elements that, although typical for an IEP, would be inappropriate given the services the district has elected to provide. - b.
-An SP shall be in effect at the beginning of each school year and accessible to each person responsible for its implementation. - c.
-Meetings shall be held to review and revise SPs at least annually to address any lack of student progress toward goals and in the general education curriculum. - d.
-The SP team members include the same members as an IEP team.
-The district will ensure that a representative of the private school attends these meetings or participates by some other means. - e.
-A parent shall be invited to SP meetings at a mutually agreed upon date and time.
+Given the services that the district LEA has elected to provide to private school students, the Services Plan SP must meet the requirements of the IEP to the extent appropriate (see Chapter 5).
+The Services Plan SP excludes sections pertaining to: - 1) early childhood outcomes; - 2) extended school year (ESY) services; - 3) participation in statewide and district wide assessments; - 4) placement determination (least restrictive environment); - 5) Child Count federal report settings; and - 6) elements that, although typical for an IEP, would be inappropriate given the services the district LEA has elected to provide. - b.
+An A Services Plan SP shall be in effect at the beginning of each school year and accessible to each person responsible for its implementation. - c.
+Meetings shall be held to review and revise Services Plans SPs at least annually to address any lack of student progress toward goals and in the general education curriculum. - d.
+The Services Plan SP team members include the same members as an IEP team.
+The district LEA will ensure that a representative of the private school attends these meetings or participates by some other means. - e.
+A parent shall be invited to Services Plan SP meetings at a mutually agreed upon date and time.
 The invitation must indicate the purpose, time, and location of the meeting.
 The parent shall be informed that he or she may bring other persons knowledgeable about the student to the meeting.
-A copy of the SP will be given to the parent.

-- f.
-The team developing the SP will consider the student's strengths and results of the most recent evaluations.
-The private school general education teacher should participate in the development, review, and revision of the SP. - g.
-If necessary for a private school student to benefit from or participate in the services the district has elected to provide, the district shall provide transportation from the student's school or home to the site where services will be provided.
-The district shall take the student back to either the private school or the home, depending on the timing of the services.
+A copy of the Services Plan SP will be given to the parent. - f.
+The team developing the Services Plan SP will consider the student's strengths and results of the most recent evaluations.
+The private school general education teacher should participate in the development, review, and revision of the Services Plan SP. - g.
+If necessary for a private school student to benefit from or participate in the services the district LEA has elected to provide, the district LEA shall provide transportation from the student's school or home to the site where services will be provided.
+The district LEA shall take the student back to either the private school or the home, depending on the timing of the services.
 In this sense, transportation is not a related service but a means of making the services offered accessible.

-Transportation costs may be included in the district's expenditure requirement.
+Transportation costs may be included in the district's LEA's expenditure requirement.
 The district is not required to transport the student from home to the private school.